-My most profound learning comes from sharing my thoughts, considering other’s ideas and fostering collaboration.
+My most profound learning comes from sharing my thoughts, considering ideas and fostering collaboration.
 This blog allows for sharing, considering, and collaborating on the topics related to developing as a leader while developing your career.

 The saying Seeing is Believing has been used since biblical times.
 Most of us follow this philosophy in business.
 We want to see the financials and understand the successes and failures.
 Yet then, why, at times, do we turn a blind eye to our employees?
 This thought came over me as I was re-reading the book Leaders Eat Last… Continue reading Do you SEE the people in your organization?